 Using our tools, your organization can produce highly realistic simulations that make training more effective and improve the performance of your cyber teams.
 Our tools deliver hands-on cyber training using live network nodes, live network traffic, and live attack and defense scenarios.
 They also use real traffic and effects to put cybersecurity personnel in hands-on situations so they can learn how to carry out real-time responses to cyber events.

 To broaden the availability of these tools, the SEI makes many of them freely and publicly available for use by the software engineering community and others.
-The list below includes descriptions of the software that is currently available as well as materials that provide descriptions of each one.
+The collection below includes access to the software that is currently available as well as materials that provide descriptions of each one.

 March 15, 2019 Webinar